Drew Barrymore Says This Veggie Is the Secret to the "Perfect" Grilled Cheese

 Her bonus veggie add-in keeps the French onion party going: Barrymore first adds caramelized onions, then some grated cheese.
 Another tip for super-crispy edges: Barrymore butters her bread with room temperature butter rather than melting the butter on the cooking surface and then adding her sandwich to the skillet or griddle.
 According to Drew, that means you have just enough butter to grease your bread, but not so much that you end up with over-buttered, soggy bread.

 To get started, Barrymore fires up her extra-large griddle (from her Beautiful cookware line available at Walmart), but you could use your favorite grill pan or skillet to cut down on cleanup.
-You could even go rustic and pull this recipe out the next time you go camping—just take guidance from our campfire grilled cheese method.
+You could even go rustic and pull this recipe out the next time you go camping.
 With her bread buttered and sandwich piled high with onions and cheese, she gives her sandwich a few minutes on each side while Valdes finishes off the soup.
 The result is exactly the kind of "comfy food" Barrymore says she craves when cold weather rolls in.